The Safari Sisterhood is growing

 Working on introducing you to other incredible women on their way to fulfilling their dreams.
 If you know one that should be in this sisterhood, get in touch.

 The Safari Sisters’ Founder

 Found The Safari Sisters in 2017, and The Safari Sisterhood in 2019.
 Agata spent most of her childhood on safari, either in Kenya, Malawi or Zambia.
 She studied languages in Europe while honing her hospitality skills in the luxury sector in Venice.
 Life had plans for her, bringing her back to the motherland of Africa where she put her skills into practice first in Liwonde National Park, Malawi.
-Returning to her dream African safari and home away from home at Shenton Safaris in 2016 – her passion and love for Shenton Safaris have let her grow into her marketing and managing roles and onto her position on the board of Project Luangwa.
+Then in Luangwa National Park, Zambia.
+She’s now living in Dubai and working on enterprising The Safari Sisters to promote good in the world.

 Fennel & Fig ~ Founder

 One of the first members of The Safari Sisterhood.
 After qualifying as a chef in 2000 Catherine Garden started work in the Timbavati, she took the leap in 2008 and left for Tanzania to work in the Serengeti.
 Spending four and half fantastic years at Grumeti Reserves, Catherine relished in the setup and food styling of the mobile camps, chef development and creating unique menus.
 At the end of 2012, she decided on a change and headed back to South Africa.
 Starting her own company, Fennel & Fig, focusing on the sophisticated yet fresh and pure flavours that have become her signature, in 2017 she joined Shenton Safaris to be their seasonal Executive Chef.

 Mulberry Mongoose ~ Founder